DougBarry/oh-my-cygwin/README.md

 Changed apt-cyg source to a more recent (and multi-arch aware) version of the apt-cyg script.
 Now works as intended.

-Warning, this currently disables certificate checks on the mirrors it uses.
+Warning, this currently attempts to disable certificate checks on the mirrors it uses, this doesn't always work and sometimes endlessly fills the terminal with a warning about the certificate from GnuPG.
+I have no idea why.
 USE AT OWN risk.

 --